Vaanchinathan: Release and reception

 Rajitha of Rediff.com wrote "But the masala is appetising and in the final analysis, that is all that counts".
-Similarly, Lollu Express claimed that film is a "collection of scenes from actor's previous movies".
 The Hindu wrote "Liyakath Ali Khan's story and screenplay are crisp and action-packed" and also noted " sequences remind you of the Parthiban starrer `Abhimanyu' or Vijayakanth's own Vallarasu".
 Krishna Chidambaram of Kalki praised the director for maintaining the tempo from the beginning to end while also praising the fury in abolishing bribery and corruption is perfectly reflected with seriousness but felt the film was directed unrealistically and called it average.
 Chennai Online wrote "The film is only sound and fury with no substance".
 Distributors who had bought the film had incurred heavy losses.
 Post-release it was rumoured that footage of two heroines have been deleted to reduce the timing which earned criticism.